Azure/azure-rest-api-specs/documentation/Semantic-and-Model-Violations-Reference.md

 **Description**: Long running operation must return location header or azure-AsyncOperation header in response when this operation is annotated with x-ms-long-running-operation:true.

 **How to fix the violation**: Adding one of these headers to the response.

+### <a name="MISSING_RESOURCE_ID" />MISSING_RESOURCE_ID

+**Output Message**: id is required to return in response of GET/PUT resource calls but not provided.

+**Description**: id is a required field of azure resource to return in response body of each GET or PUT call when this resource is annotated as x-ms-azure-resource: true.

+**How to fix the violation**: Adding id to the response body.